New Feature: Skip IVRs and Voicemails with AI Human Voice Detection

 If you’re considering implementing ACD software in your business, there are several factors to consider.
 Here are a few tips for choosing the right system for your unique business:

 1. Identify your needs: Start by identifying the specific needs of your business.
-Do you need a simple ACD system for a small sales team, or a more complex system for a large call center?
+Do you need a simple ACD system for a small sales team, or a more complex system for a large ACD call center?

 2. Evaluate different systems: Research different ACD software providers and evaluate the features and capabilities of each system.
-Look for providers that offer support and training, cloud ACD, as well as customization options for your call center’s unique needs.
+Look for providers that offer support and training, cloud ACD, as well as customization options for your ACD call center’s unique needs.

 3. Consider integration: If you already use other systems like CRM software, make sure that the ACD system you choose can be integrated with these systems.